 Click the jump to see the post (it's very picture heavy).

 I'm excited about this collection so I'm really happy to have the whole lot to show you!
-Long time readers of my blog may also notice that my swatches have now been updated and improved!
-This is one of my most viewed posts so I wanted to make it even better.

 These polishes are described as being 1 coat colours, but only a couple of them really are.
 I use 2 coats as a general rule for polish anyway, but I'll tell you how many coats I used on each swatch.
 Top coat isn't needed with these as they're so glossy by themselves, but I always use top coat in my manis anyway.
 It's just up to you.

 Before I start I will clear up some confusion: I received a very early batch of these polishes, and my bottles of Blackberry and Plum were mislabelled, so there is a chance yours may be too.
 In the picture above, Blackberry and Plum should be the other way around, and Blue Plum should just be called Plum.
 Confused?
 So was I!
 I wondered why Blackberry was purple!
 Anyway I have fixed my swatches now and they're all present and correct.
 So, on with them...

 Blackberry is a dark royal blue.
 2 coats here.

 Plum is a dark plum-purple.
 I used 2 coats here.

 This one is my favourite colour from the collection!
 It's a lovely dark teal and is pigmented enough for one coat, but I used 2 thin coats as it was a tiny bit streaky on the first coat (I often find dark greens/teals/blues to have this tendency)